 1. Connect the video system to your room display(s)

 2. Pair the video system to your Lifesize account

 Ready to set up your 4K video conferencing system?

 People no longer buy 720p or even 1080p TVs for their homes.
 They are buying 4K TVs because they’re the best, they’re future proof and the prices can't be beaten.
 Similarly, 4K video conferencing technology will be a future-proof solution for anyone who wants the absolute best quality communication for years to come.
-Schedule a demo with a Lifesize video conferencing expert to see 4K video conferencing in action.
+Schedule a demo with a Lifesize video conferencing expert or set up a free account to see 4K video conferencing in action.